jasonsckrabulis/cr_amber_EL/README.md

-## Extra Life Donation Timer Widget - Donations add time to countdown
+## Extra Life Donation Timer Widget

+Donations to your Extra Life fundraising page can now add time to a countdown!

 ### Maintainer
 Jason Sckrabulis (zolloz89)